Mystic Pizza: Release

 Goldwyn spent a company-record $6.5 million on prints, advertising, and other marketing activities, including tie-ins with Domino's Pizza and others.
 The film had 100 pre-opening screenings and premiered in Mystic, Connecticut on October 18, 1988.
-It was released on October 21, 1988.
+It was released on October 21, 1988 on 401 screens in 40 cities.
+It was planned to have a phased wide release, eventually rolling out to 1,100 screens but its mediocre opening and performance meant that it did not expand further.

 Reception

 Upon release, the film received mixed reviews, which praised the performances by the three lead actresses.
 It received "two thumbs up" from popular film critics Siskel and Ebert, giving particular praise to the three female leads, including Gish, whom Ebert likened to a "young Katharine Hepburn".
-Variety called it "a deftly told coming-of-age story about three young femmes as they explore their different destinies, mostly through romance, it's genuine and moving, with enough edge to impress contemporary audiences."
+Daws. of Variety called it "a deftly told coming-of-age story about three young femmes as they explore their different destinies, mostly through romance, it's genuine and moving, with enough edge to impress contemporary audiences."

 On Rotten Tomatoes, the film has a score of 78% based on reviews from 27 critics.
 The website's critics consensus reads: "Mystic Pizza is like its namesake food: it's cheesy, topped with romance, and rises to the occasion."
+Metacritic, which uses a weighted average, assigned the a score of 59 out of 100, based on 10 critics, indicating "mixed or average" reviews.